 “Think of the tree as the skeleton of your saddle,” its function is simple—to provide stability and support, both to the saddle and the rider.
 It must distribute the rider’s weight evenly over the horse’s back while keeping pressure off his spine.
 To do its job right, the tree must fit the contours of your horse’s back.
 Too narrow and it could bridge, creating pressure points.
 Too wide and it could sit too low on your horse’s spine.

-• Bar twist refers to the change in bar angle from front to back as it follows the contours from just behind your horse’s shoulder toward his croup.
-The angle must match the angle of the horse front to back both sides.
+- Bar twist in western saddles refers to the change in bar angle from front to back coupled with the rock.
+The angle and rock must match the angle and rocker of the horse front to back on both sides.
+In an English saddle, it refers to the width and angle of the saddle under the rider’s thighs.

-• Bar flare refers to the bar tips, front and back, where they curve up to help guide the scapula underneath and in back to stop the tree from digging in.
+- Bar flare refers to the bar tips, front and back, where they curve up to help guide the scapula underneath and in the back to stop the tree from digging in.

 Now let’s take a look at three of the most challenging equine physiques and saddle suggestions to fit them.